neighboring countries of india

 Historical Relations

-India and Pakistan were created from British India’s partition in 1947, leading to significant violence and displacement.
+India and Pakistan were created after British India’s partition in 1947, leading to significant violence and displacement.
 Major conflicts include the wars of 1947-48, 1965, and 1971, and the Kargil conflict in 1999, primarily over the Kashmir region.

 Geopolitical Significance